danimalabares/sr-project/README.md

-- The reward criterion should be the dimension of certain torsion module which measures flatness failure (so far all my attempts have failed)
+- The reward criterion should be the dimension of certain torsion module which measures flatness failure.
+  (I have already tried several deformation directions ---in `code/cotangent` and `code/more-lifting`---, non of which give a flat family since at some order they have torsion.)

 - I need to set up the statistical method that would allow the machine to make